-One of the most common questions we’re asked is what the work and/or income limits of deed-restricted properties are.
+One of the most common questions we’re asked is a list of income or work limits of deed restricted properties.
 Unfortunately, there is not an easy answer to this because each property has its own restrictive covenant and terms.
-The best thing to do is to contact us directly so we can make sure you get the correct information.
+The best way we can serve you is for you to submit an application so we can review your individual situation once we have all of your information.

 You may also want to have the following documentation handy before beginning your application: